JuliaSpacePhysics/SPEDAS.jl/docs/src/index.md

 ## Related packages

 - [SPEDAS (IDL)](https://spedas.org) / [PySPEDAS](https://github.com/SPEDAS/PySPEDAS) : Space Physics Environment Data Analysis Software framework to support loading, plotting, analysis, and integration of data from a number of space- and ground-based observatories
+- [SpacePy](https://github.com/spacepy/spacepy) : A package for Python, targeted at the space sciences, that aims to make basic data analysis, modeling and visualization easier.
 - [Kamodo](https://nasa.github.io/Kamodo/) : An official NASA open-source python package built upon the functionalization of datasets
 - [autoplot](https://autoplot.org/) : An interactive browser for data on the web
     - [das2](https://das2.org/): Web-based data delivery, visualization, and analysis system from the The University of Iowa.